 Scar Revision in Augusta, GA

 Scar revision may be accomplished through a variety of procedures.
-Southeastern Aesthetic Surgery is led by Dr. Troy Austin, one of the area’s leading plastic surgeons in the area of scar revision treatment for residents of Augusta, Evans, Columbia County, and nearby areas in Georgia.
+Southeastern Aesthetic Surgery, led by Dr. Troy Austin, a board-certified plastic surgeon, and Dr. Matthew Isakson, plastic surgeon in the area of scar revision treatment for residents of Augusta, Evans, Columbia County, and nearby areas in Georgia.
 We are also happy to provide our services to residents of Aiken and the neighboring communities in South Carolina.

 Why should I consider Scar Revision?